GPZ-Bioinfo/tmap/README.md

 ```bash
 pip install tmap
 ```

+Now, we also provide a better way to install tmap package.
+Using [docker](https://docs.docker.com/) and [dockerfile](https://github.com/GPZ-Bioinfo/tmap/blob/master/dockerfile) to build a images to solve all dependency problems.

+After clone the repositories, you could use `cd tmap; docker build -t tmap .`

 If you encounter any error like `Import error: tkinter`, you need to run `sudo apt install python-tk` or `sudo apt install python3-tk`.